 To make a lacto-ovo vegetarian-friendly version of this dish, sub regular chorizo for Tofurky chorizo and cook in olive oil.

 Ready to eat your way to happiness?
-Stanton’s Nitehawk Queso recipe below:
+My husband’s Nitehawk Queso recipe below:

 - 4 links of chorizo

 - 1 15oz. can of refried black beans

 - 1 package Velveeta cheese (original flavor) cut into 1cm-thick slices

 - 1 jalapeño pepper, sliced

 - 1 15oz. can of Ro*Tel-brand diced tomatoes and green peppers (mild or original)